Chapursan: Geography

-All the names of villages and Pastures are in Wakhi language.
+All the names of villages and pastures are in Wakhi language.

 The valley is full of peaks and passes.
 Passes include Irshad Pass between Pakistan and Afghanistan and Lupghar Pir Pass between Yeshkuk and Raminj village.
-Peaks include Sakar Sar, Kumpire Dior, Pumir Sar, Sarmaya Sar, Kuksar, and Lupghar Sar.
+Peaks include Sakar Sar, Kumpire Dior, Pamir Sar, Sarmaya Sar, Kuksar, and Lupghar Sar.

 Sites of interest

-Chapursan Valley has historical places like Yaskuk, Rovai Sam, Khumpir Dior, and the Shrine of Baba Ghundi.
+Chapursan Valley has historical places. like Yaskuk, Rovai Sam, Khumpir Dior, and the Shrine of Baba Ghundi.

 Shrine of Baba Ghundi (Baba Ghundi Ziarat) in the Chuparsan Valley is the shrine of the famous Pir of Ghund who is celebrated in legend as the Sufi saint who brought Islam to the valley.
 The saint is not actually buried here.
 The former Mir of Hunza kept his herds of sheep and goats for grazing around here and used to visit the shrine every year.
-The people of Hunza Valley also revere the saint and it is said that children who are a problem for their parents have only to taste the mud from a stream near Baba Ghundi after which they become obedient and well behaved.
+The people of Hunza Valley also revere the saint and it is said that children who are a problem for their parents have only to taste the mud from a stream near Baba Ghundi to become obedient and well behaved.

+Peaks, Passes, and Glaciers of Chapurson

+The Chapurson Valley (also spelled Chapursan or Chapurson) is a remote valley located in the Upper Hunza region of Gilgit-Baltistan Known for its rugged, high-altitude terrain, the valley is characterized by numerous towering peaks, challenging mountain passes, and extensive glaciers, forming a significant part of the Karakoram mountain range.
+The region is sparsely populated and is primarily inhabited by the Wakhi people.

+Geographical Features

+The geography of Chapurson is dominated by its mountainous environment.
+Elevations range from approximately 3,700 meters (12,100 ft) at lower localities to over 7,000 meters (23,000 ft) at its highest peaks.
+The valleys are typically narrow, with steep slopes leading up to vast ice fields and rock faces.

+Peaks

+The Chapurson Valley is home to several prominent peaks, many of which exceed 6,000 meters (20,000 ft) in elevation.
+These peaks present significant challenges for mountaineers due to their technical difficulty and remote locations.

+Passes

+Mountain passes in Chapurson serve as crucial routes for local communities and historical trade, connecting the valley with neighboring regions and even across international borders.

+Glaciers and Localities

+The valleys and lower slopes of Chapurson are shaped by the presence of several significant glaciers, which are vital water sources and influence the local climate and ecology.
+Surrounding these glaciers are various small localities.